phenomenon98/fastai-cli/README.md

 Optionally you can specify a custom batchsize and the number of epochs to train the model.
 After the model is done training it will be saved as model.pkl.

 ## Coming soon
-Transfer learning on other base models.
+* Transfer learning on other base models.
+* Finetuning base model
+* Visualizations